reclaim your power to act

 Leviticus 19:34 (Common English Bible)

-at the border
+Snack Packs at the border

 Refugee Children's access to education

 The Off Ramp provides a Ready for School program for preschool children in an apartment complex that is home to refugee families from around the world.
 Additionally, backpacks with school supplies are collected and shared with refugee resettlement agencies and other local apartment complexes.
-Finally, gently used optical frames are collected in order to provide optometry exams and glasses.

 Kin and Care employs refugee women in the Washington, D.C. area.
 The small business's goal is to hire more women and offer more opportunities for them to thrive.
 To that end, The Off Ramp is providing consultation support and a grant to procure the raw materials for a new product line.
 A refugee from Iran will be taught product development and will teach/mentor others.